JulzDave/Final-Project/README.md

 - Import the attached MongoDB collections to the database

 ### Try it locally
-Make sure that MongoDB is running on your machine at port `27017`, port `3000` is available to run node.js server and port `4200` is available to run the Angular frontend. in the client folder, execute the following terminal commands:
+- Make sure that MongoDB is running on your machine at port `27017`.
+- port `3000` is available to run node.js server.
+- and port `4200` is available to run the Angular frontend.

+in the client folder, execute the following terminal commands:
 ```
     > npm install
     > npm start